 If you want to use Google Assistant to watch TV, then you’re in luck.
 In this guide, we’ll tell you everything you need to know about watching TV with Google’s smart assistant, from the hardware you need through to the TV streaming services that Google's AI works well with.

-One of its best features is the ability to control your TV, whether you’re tucking into your favorite Netflix series or watching a film you rented through Google Play.
+One of its best features is the ability to control your TV, whether you’re binging on your favorite Netflix series or watching a film you rented through Google Play.

-You can play and control your TV with either the Chromecast dongle or built-in Chromecast software, giving commands to your smartphone, tablet, or Google Home speaker – and if you have an Android TV, Google Assistant comes built-in to your set directly, allowing you to give the voice assistant commands through your remote control.
+You can both play and control your TV with either the Chromecast dongle or built-in Chromecast software, giving commands to Google Assistant through your smartphone, tablet, or Google Home speaker.
+If you have an Android TV, Google Assistant comes built-in to your set directly, allowing you to give the voice assistant commands right through your remote control.